wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/templates-governance-policies/includes/3-templates.md

 past day, you will receive an email similar to the following.
 In this case, you have a custom connector that has been recently deployed in your environment.

-This is an important email for an administrator because they can now adjust their DLP policies to ensure that this connector has been placed in the correct data group.
+This email is important for an administrator because they can now adjust their DLP policies to ensure that this connector has been placed in the correct data group.

 ![sample email](../media/6-email.png)